7 Minimalist-Approved Fashion Trends For The Holiday Party Season

 Sophisticated silhouettes with longer lengths and higher necklines are on the rise this season, but that doesn’t mean that they can’t indulge in a dose of sexy, too.
 A dress or top with an open back balances both aesthetics in one look while remaining a solid addition to a minimalist's wardrobe — talk about a win-win.

 Sometimes the best outfits don’t require as much effort as you’d think.
-Swap your LBD for a head-to-toe white (or cream or ivory) ensemble and you’ll stand out in the crowd of darker hues and jewel tones.
+Swap your LBD for a head-to-toe white (or cream or ivory) ensemble and you’ll stand out in the crowd of festive tones.
 Make even more of a statement with a monochrome look by styling your outfit with white footwear and a handbag, too.

 Holiday Dressing Trend: Button-Downs (With Fancy Bottoms)